subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

         - docs
 ---

+[TOC]

 Several application installation mechanisms exist for Subutai including Blueprints.
 Blueprints install, update, and keep applications operating optimally in P2P Environments.

 Blueprints encapsulate users from the details of application installation and maintenance.
-Instead of wasting time and energy on figuring out how to install and maintain applications users focus on using them instead.
+Instead of wasting time and energy on figuring out how to install and maintain applications, users are able to focus on using them instead.
 Blueprint creators and maintainers engrain their knowledge of installing and maintaining applications into their blueprints.